Topological flow data analysis for transient flow patterns: a graph-based approach: Topological flow data analysis for

-Figure~\ref{fig:one_cycle_14000} shows snapshots of the evolution of the flow from $t=t_{140}$ to $t=t_{580}$, in which we observe five topologically different flow patterns whose COT representations are provided in Table~\ref{tbl:COT_one_cycle}.
-The COT representation is uniquely provided to flow patterns with the same topological structure, and this state continues for a certain period in the evolution.
-Hence, each COT representation is associated with a duration as shown in Table~\ref{tbl:COT_one_cycle}.
-For instance, the flow patterns from $t=t_0$ to $t=t_{277}$ have the same topological structure as that for Figures~\ref{fig:one_cycle_14000}(a), so the COT representation $\beta_{\emptyset-}(\sigma_-, c_+^0(\sigma_+)\cdot c_+^1(\sigma_+)\cdot c_+^2(\sigma_+))$ remains unchanged in this period.
-At $t=t_{278}$, the topological structure of the flow pattern transitions to the one with the same COT representation as that for Figure~\ref{fig:one_cycle_14000}(b), i.e., $\beta_{\emptyset-}(\sigma_-, c_+^0(\sigma_+) \cdot c_+^0(\sigma_+) \cdot c_+^1(\sigma_+) \cdot c_+^2(\sigma_+))$, and it continues until $t=t_{318}$.
-Similarly, we have the duration associated with the COT representations.
-Hence, the flow patterns in Figure~\ref{fig:one_cycle_14000} are regarded as the representative elements of the topologically equivalent classes, and the evolution of the flow patterns is thus reduced to a discrete transition between the COT representations.
+Figure~\ref{fig:one_cycle_14000} shows snapshots of the evolution of the flow from $t=t_{140}$ to {$t=t_{440}$}. {We observe six topologically different flow patterns whose COT representations are provided in Table~\ref{tbl:COT_one_cycle}.} The COT representation is unique for flow patterns with the same topological structure, and this state continues for a certain period of evolution.
+Hence, each COT representation is associated with a duration, as shown in Table~\ref{tbl:COT_one_cycle}.
+For instance, the flow patterns from $t=t_0$ to $t=t_{277}$ have the same topological structure as that of Figures~\ref{fig:one_cycle_14000}(a), so the COT representation $\beta_{\emptyset-}(\sigma_-, \{c_+^0(\sigma_+)\cdot c_+^1(\sigma_+)\cdot c_+^2(\sigma_+)\})$ remains unchanged in this period.
+At $t=t_{278}$, the topological structure of the flow pattern transitions to the one with the same COT representation as that of Figure~\ref{fig:one_cycle_14000}(b), i.e. $\beta_{\emptyset-}(\sigma_-, \{c_+^0(\sigma_+) \cdot c_+^0(\sigma_+) \cdot c_+^1(\sigma_+) \cdot c_+^2(\sigma_+)\})$.
+The same COT representation continues until {$t=t_{316}$}.
+Hence, the flow patterns in Figure~\ref{fig:one_cycle_14000} are considered representative elements of each topologically equivalent class, and therefore the evolution of the flow patterns is reduced to a discrete transition between the COT representations.
+We note that a tiny boundary saddle separatrix always exists in the top right corner of each panel in Figure~\ref{fig:one_cycle_14000}.
+However, this structure is disregarded by \texttt{psiclone}.
+Since the streamfunction values of the boundary separatrix and of the elliptic centre inside are close enough to be less than the threshold $\varepsilon=5.0\times10^{-4}$, the structure is considered a topologically inessential structure, as explained in the previous section.
+In addition, we observe small boundary saddle separatrices on the left wall in $t=t_{140}$ (Figure~\ref{fig:one_cycle_14000}(a)) and on the bottom wall in $t=t_{300}$ (Figure~\ref{fig:one_cycle_14000}(b)).
+They are also considered small structures at these times.
+However, at later times, the difference in the level values of the streamfunction for them becomes larger than the threshold $\varepsilon$ and they are eventually recognised as boundary saddle separatrices as shown in Figures~\ref{fig:one_cycle_14000}(b,c).